 Most of us are caught up in a hectic whirlwind of activities that start on Monday morning, end on Sunday night, and then begin all over again.
 Time slips by as we rush to complete urgent tasks that relate to juggling jobs, running appointments, and commitments.
 Yet, we all acknowledge, that spending quality time together is the best way we have to show each other that we care and that our families are important.

 Here are some ideas that can make spending time with your family simple, meaningful, and a part of your daily life.

 1. Leave a Message.

 Everybody loves surprises, so if you don’t have time to see them in the morning before you leave for work, leave a short note for them to find.
+The note may include some fun ‘task’ for kids just to create a jar of fun things to do at home.
 They will be thrilled to get a message from you and you will have had a chance to show that you value it so much that you made an effort to leave them a surprise note or message.